Restrictive physical interventions involving young people in custody

 2. By ethnicity

-Young people self-report their ethnicity.
-Staff working in secure children’s homes, secure training centres and young offender institutions then record this information on an administrative system.
+Young people report their own ethnicity.
+Staff working in secure training centres and young offender institutions then record this information.

-The rate of restrictive physical interventions is measured as the average number per 100 young people in custody per month.
-The numbers of young people in custody are counted at the beginning of each month, updated to include new admissions during the month, and then averaged across a 12-month period.
+The numbers of young people in custody are counted at the beginning of each month.
+They are updated to include new admissions during the month, and then averaged across a 12-month period.

 Further technical information

-Data received from the establishments through monthly returns is validated through a reconciliation process on an annual basis.
-Figures published before the release of the 2016/17 Youth justice statistics may have been revised since their original publication.
+Figures published before the release of the 2017/18 youth justice statistics may have been revised since their original publication.

 4. Data sources